 While it’s easy to cook spaghetti squash (after you’ve done it a time or two), it always helps to watch a quick step-by-step video.
 Give it a watch!

 - 2 tbsp olive oil

-- salt and pepper, to taste
+- salt and pepper

-- Preheat your oven to 375 degrees fahrenheit.
+- Preheat your oven to 400 degrees fahrenheit.

-- Slice the spaghetti squash in half lengthwise and scoop out the seeds.
-Brush the squash with olive oil and sprinkle with salt and pepper.
+- Coat the inside of the spaghetti squash with olive oil and sprinkle with salt and pepper.

 - Turn the spaghetti squash upside down on a baking tray and cook for 35-45 minutes, depending on the size.
 You'll know it's done when the top of the spaghetti squash can be easily pierced with a knife and the underside edges have become golden.

 - Let the spaghetti squash cool to the touch, then use a fork to scrape the inside to create long strands of spaghetti squash noodles.
 Serve immediately.